FerretDB/FerretDB/website/docs/indexes.md

 ### Compound Indexes

 For compound indexes, you can create an index key combining multiple fields together as a key.
-Below is an example of a compound index that uses `price` and `category` fields from the `products` collection as the index key.
+Below is an example of a compound index that uses `price` and `category` fields from the `products` collection as the index key:

 ```js
 db.products.createIndex({ price: 1, category: 1 })